-The simplified premise of Monster Hunt Rise, like any Monster Hunter game, is that you hunting down some unforgettable monsters, harvest them for resources and use those resources to upgrade armor and weapons so you can take on even bigger monsters.
+The simplified premise of Monster Hunt Rise, like any Monster Hunter game, is that you go hunting some unforgettable monsters.
+Harvest them for resources and use those resources to upgrade armor and weapons, so you can take on even bigger monsters.

-At present a Nintendo Switch exclusive (but coming to PC at a later day), Rise has had to make some concessions in terms of fight complexity and difficulty for the Switch, but at its core Monster Hunter Rise is every ounce the satisfying, addictive experience its bigger, shinier brother is on Xbox and PlayStation consoles.
+Available on Nintendo Switch and PC, Rise has had to make some concessions in terms of fight complexity and difficulty for the Switch.
+At its core though Monster Hunter Rise is every ounce the satisfying, addictive experience its bigger, shinier brother, Monster Hunter: World, is on Xbox and PlayStation consoles.

 For years, Ori and the Blind Forest was one of our favorite Metroidvania 2D dungeon crawlers on Nintendo Switch - it was heartfelt, beautiful and challenging, and the world simply oozed personality and intrigue.
-Years later, Moon Studios and Microsoft Ori and the Will of the Wisps, the first game's sequel that sees Ori and his makeshift family separated in an all-new environment.
+Years later, Moon Studios and Microsoft Ori and the Will of the Wisps, a sequel that sees Ori and his makeshift family separated in an all-new environment.

 Set in the UK-inspired Galar region, Sword and Shield introduce a whole new world to investigate and new Pokémon to capture.
-And, while we can't help but feel they don't quite live up to some of the better predecessors, it's definitely worth picking up on Switch.
-Since the release of Sword and Shield we've also seen two very worthwhile expansions released: Isle of Armor and The Crown Tundra.
-These are sold-separately but add a lot to your Galar experience.
+While we can't help but feel they don't quite live up to some of the better predecessors, it's definitely worth picking up on Switch.
+Since Sword and Shield released, we've also seen two very worthwhile expansions released: Isle of Armor and The Crown Tundra.

-If you never played the original then Splatoon 2 is an easy game to recommend, but even if you did then it might be worth jumping in again to revisit it on Nintendo's portable system.
-For our money it's certainly one of the best Switch games you can pick up.
+If you never played the original, then Splatoon 2 is an easy game to recommend.
+Still, even if you did, then it might be worth jumping in again to revisit it on Nintendo's portable system, especially as Splatoon 3 is due for release this year.

-Stardew Valley is one of those games that always felt like it was supposed to be on a Nintendo console, and we couldn't have been happier when it was released recently for the Switch.
+Stardew Valley is one of those games that always felt like it was supposed to be on a Nintendo console.
+So, we couldn't have been happier when it released for the Switch.

 If you've ever played a Harvest Moon game, you’re already familiar with the premise of Stardew Valley: it's an addictive farming simulator which sees you interact with townees to the point where you can literally marry them.